VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/data.md

-# Chapter 13½ - Data, Encodings, etc.
+# Chapter 13½ - Data, Encodings, Compression, etc.

 When you write code, you'll inevitably be working with input and output of some sort - even if it's just text.
 This is *always* more complicated than it seems.
 For example, text processing is easy, right?